Bakers#

 Once you’ve installed the Wallet, you must set up an identity and an account.

-Configure baking for an account.
-For instructions, see Add baker.
+Configure validation for an account.
+For instructions, see Add a validator.

-The last step is to configure the running node with the baker keys so the node can start baking.
-You can also choose to have a third-party node runner run a node for you if you do not want to run the node yourself; in this case you will need to provide your baker keys to the node runner in a secure manner.
+The last step is to configure the running node with the validator keys so the node can start producing blocks.
+You can also choose to have a third-party node runner run a node for you if you do not want to run the node yourself; in this case you will need to provide your validator keys to the node runner in a secure manner.

-For information about how to update your baker or stop baking, see Change baker options.
+For information about how to update your validator or stop validating, see Change validation options.

-This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain, using Desktop Wallet in combination with a LEDGER device to generate baker keys.
+This overview describes the recommended scenario for running a node and becoming a validator on the Concordium blockchain using Desktop Wallet in combination with a LEDGER device to generate validator keys.

 Step 1: Set up the node